Brave Writer Lifestyle

-Many times, a new family will purchase The Writer's Jungle or will take the Kidswrite Basic course and then ask, "But now what?"
+Many times, a new family will purchase The Writer's Jungle or will take the Writer's Jungle Online course and then ask, "But now what?"
 Lots of moms will want to know how to take the Brave Writer natural and lifestyle-oriented approach to living language arts and incorporate it into their lives.
-Up until now, I've pointed moms back to The Writer's Jungle and have suggested more online courses.
-Both of these are still primary ways to stay connected to Brave Writer so that you grow as a writing coach and as someone who provides a language rich environment for your kids.

 Still, at the back of my mind was a nagging sense that I could do more to put moms at ease in using this new philosophy.

-Over the past month, I've been taking notes from my own life to get a feel for how I do what I do.
-The results of that self-study will be found in the new program I've developed called, The Brave Writer Lifestyle.
-I've also included ideas from families who've been a part of Brave Writer over the last couple of years.
+I took notes from my own life to get a feel for how I do what I do.
+The results of that self-study are found in the program I've developed called, The Brave Writer Lifestyle.
+I've also included ideas from families who've been a part of Brave Writer over the years.

 The Absolutely Free Program #

 Don't feel guilty for not doing everything every week.
-I might send an email once a week for teatime.
-But if you only get to it once a month, that's plenty!
-It's fin e.
-If I only sent the message once a month, you might not remember to do it except every three months.
-This way you can pick a week that works for you.
+If you only get to it once a month, that's plenty!
 (Or if you are addicted to tea times like my kids are, you will do it every week).

-The following is an itemized list of the Brave Writer activities that support the creation of a language rich lifestyle:
+Here's an itemized list of the Brave Writer activities that support a language rich lifestyle:

 - Language Games

-This list is totally free.
+This program is totally free.
 You may share about it with your homeschooling groups, your online communities and any homeschooling friends.
-My "program" is actually a lifestyle and works well for families who are unschoolers because it is not a curricula.
+My "program" is actually a lifestyle and works well for families who are unschoolers because it is not a curriculum.
 Rather, this is how I live regardless of whether or not my kids are in school.

 One of the unique aspects of being a Brave Writer who is a mother is that I see you participating in both reading and writing.
 You'll learn more about the process of writing and depth-reading if you are growing as a writer and reader yourself.
 This is a whole family approach to living the writing/reading lifestyle.